 Favorite street for an afternoon of fun: Grand Street Park.
 It has a massive splash pad where you can either get just your toes wet or do a full-body splash, not to mention, it has convenient bathrooms.
 There’s usually some sort of festival taking place in the park too so you can always wander around for great music and great food.
 It’s always a favorite destination, any time of the day, any day of the year.

 Do you have a go-to restaurant you like to take the kids?: Dinah’s Restaurant in Culver City—a total 1950s throwback with half-circle booths and a long counter with swivel chairs.
 Order anything from pancakes to their famous fried chicken, you can’t go wrong.
-It’s definitely our favorite, local weekend spot.
+It’s definitely our favorite, local weekend spot and one of the first places we ate at when we landed back in LA.

 Can’t-live-without mom product: Sunblock, sunblock, sunblock.
 And not just for me, that goes for the whole family.